 Sometimes butter can defrost with a thin outer layer where the butter looks darker, known as primrosing.
 This is due to moisture loss, not oxidisation (when the butter is exposed to air and causes it to go rancid), so it’s nothing to worry about.

 If you need to, you can refreeze butter but, to maintain the best taste, it’s better to avoid it.

 When butter becomes rancid an enzyme called lipase has broken it down into glycerol and fatty acid.
-At this point it has gone off and is past using.
+At this point, it has gone off and is past use.

 It’s quite easy to tell if your butter is rancid.
 First, look for discolorations on the surface.
 Then check for sourness.
 If it has a sour smell or taste it means that it’s spoiled and should not be used.

 If you notice a thin outer layer on your butter that looks darker, it’s nothing to worry about.
 This is ‘primrosing’, not oxidisation , and your butter is still good as gold.
 Primrosing occurs due to moisture loss, which often happens in modern fridges with a moisture control function.

 Butter is best kept airtight, out of the light, and at a cool temperature, ideally below 9 ℃.
 If you store it the right way, butter will maintain its quality and last longer.